 While the new engine is designed to ultimately accelerate all workloads, during preview, Photon is focused on running SQL workloads faster, while reducing your total cost per workload.
 There are two ways you can benefit from Photon:

-- As the default query engine on Databricks SQL
+- As the default query engine on Databricks SQL at no extra cost

 - As part of a new high-performance runtime on Databricks clusters, which consumes DBUs at a different rate than the same instance type running the non-Photon runtime.